openrewrite/rewrite-recipe-markdown-generator/README.md

 # or, generally:
 ./gradlew run --args="--help"
 ```

-## Known issues
+## Known Issues

-Recipes that do not have an organization such as `org.openrewrite.DeleteSourceFiles`
-(as compared to `org.openrewrite.circleci.InstallOrb`) result in the `SUMMARY_snippet` categorizing them incorrectly.
-See [here](https://moderneinc.slack.com/archives/C01VADFPJQZ/p1669756621584369) for more information.
+The `SUMMARY_snippet.md` file generated does not entirely match the one in the `rewrite-docs` repository.
+This is
+because GitBook makes some strange changes at time automatically.
+This hasn't been investigated, yet.